-Trees, greenery in Marysville: What you need to know as a property owner Trees and greenery create an attractive image while providing many environmental, economical and health benefits to the community.
+Trees and greenery create an attractive image while providing many environmental, economical and health benefits to the community.
 City Public Works and Parks maintenance crews go to great lengths to keep them trimmed along public streets, sidewalks and rights-of-way.